OneDrive/onedrive-api-docs/docs/rest-api/api/conversation_list_threads.md

 # List threads

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Get all the threads in a group conversation.
 Note: You can also [get all the threads of a group](group_list_threads.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).